iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Cons:

-The Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree is the warmest sleeping bag we tested that is still light enough at 27 ounces to qualify as a fastpacking sleeping bag.
-It is constructed from light, durable, downproof fabrics and crammed full of 16.8 ounces of 950-plus fill down.
+The Feathered Friends Swallow UL 20/30 Sleeping Bag—20 Degree is the warmest sleeping bag we tested.
+At 27 ounces, it is light enough to qualify as a fastpacking sleeping bag.
+It features light, durable, down-proof fabrics and is packed with 16.8 ounces of 950-plus fill down.

-Several of our female testers were happy with the 60-inch shoulder width of this sleeping bag.
+Several of our female testers were happy with this sleeping bag’s 60-inch shoulder width.
 We believe the Swallow UL 20/30 is a truly unisex sleeping bag, fitting a range of bodies better than other wider and narrower bags.
 It’s also just insanely warm.
-You won’t be disappointed if you can afford the high price tag.
+This sleeping bag is on the more expensive end of the spectrum, but if you’re someone who spends a lot of nights out in the wild and can afford the price tag, we believe it’s a worthwhile investment that will last you a long time if properly cared for.
+The combination of features in this bag has led us to include it in our Best Ultralight Backpacking Gear guide.

-This sleeping bag also comes in a 30-degree option if traveling in warmer climates.
+This sleeping bag also comes in a 30-degree option for those who fastpack in warmer climates.

 Type: Hooded Mummy Bag | Advertised Weight: 27 ounces (766 grams) in size regular | Actual Weight: 26.95 ounces (764 grams) | Fill Weight: 16.8 ounces (476 grams) of 950-plus fill | Temperature Rating: 20 degrees Fahrenheit | Packed Size: 7 x 12.5 inches (17.8 x 31.75 centimeters), 9 liters